-I. Introduction
+I. INTRODUCTION

-The document in question (199p), which was submitted to the Commission according to art.
-6 of the ERDF regulation, refers both to the regions of metropolitan France and the overseas territories (DOM).
+The document in question (199 pages), which was submitted to the Commission according to Article 6 of the ERDF regulation, refers both to the regions of metropolitan France and the overseas territories (DOM).
 In the first place, it comprises a general section of 18 pages, including 3 tables, devoted to the VIIth Plan and the priority action programmes (PAP).
-Thereafter, it comprises a second section of 158 pages, including 21 tables, containing the development plans for each of the 21 regions (1) and finally a section of 28 pages, including 7 tables and maps, referring to the D.O.M. (overseas territories).
+Thereafter, it comprises a second section of 158 pages, including 21 tables, containing the development plans for each of the 21 regions and finally a section of 28 pages, including 7 tables and maps, referring to the DOM (overseas territories).

 II.
-Documentation Content
+DOCUMENTATION CONTENT